Common hill myna: Description

+Sexes are similar; juveniles have a duller bill.
+The subspecies differ in size, in the pattern of wattles on the head and in the glossiness of the plumage.

 A 2020 study found that the subspecies G. religiosa miotera likely represents a distinct species and was likely driven to extinction in the wild in the late 2010s due unsustainable collecting for the wildlife trade.
 The paper recommends rescuing the last genetically pure captive individuals for the purpose of captive breeding.
 The International Ornithological Congress tentatively recognises it as a subspecies.

 Vocalisations

 The common hill myna is often detected by its loud, shrill, descending whistles followed by other calls.
 It is most vocal at dawn and dusk, when it is found in small groups in forest clearings high in the canopy.

 Both sexes can produce an extraordinarily wide range of loud calls – whistles, wails, screeches, and gurgles, sometimes melodious and often very human-like in quality.
 Each individual has a repertoire of three to 13 such call types, which may be shared with some near neighbours of the same sex, being learned when young.
 Dialects change rapidly with distance, such that birds living more than 15 km apart have no call-types in common with one another.

 Unlike some other birds, such as the greater racket-tailed drongo (Dicrurus paradiseus), the common hill myna does not imitate other birds in the wild, although it is a widely held misconception that they do.
 On the other hand, in captivity, they are among the most renowned mimics, the only bird, perhaps, on par with the grey parrot (Psittacus erithacus).
 They can learn to reproduce many everyday sounds, particularly the human voice, and even whistled tunes, with astonishing accuracy and clarity.